 - What do your readers expect from your document?
 Are they looking for information, a solution to their problems, or something different?

 - What does your audience want, generally?
 How does your document further that larger goal?

 - What medium best supports the message you're trying to send?
 An email?
-A webinar ?
 A memo?